Posted in snow

 Once I had the camera on a tripod and the lights in the rough position I wanted them, the whole shoot took between five and ten minutes.
 That was about as long as I could stand it.
 It was pretty hot to be standing in the midday sun in a suit, but I was naked from the waist down which helped keep things cool :) ...

 It’s ten o’clock in the evening, and the sun still has not set.
 I am sitting outside with a cold beer on a balmy evening watching the sun sink imperceptibly towards the horizon.
 It’s close to the summer solstice in Denmark – midsummer, or ‘Sankt Hans’ as the Danes call it - and I am currently grounded, recovering from an operation on my shoulder.
 Neither the sun - nor I - are in any rush.

 As a result of being unable to fly, I haven’t been doing much travelling recently, and haven’t posted much here for a few weeks.
-It’s now been six months since I switched mirrorless camera systems from Sony Alpha NEX to Fuji X, and being grounded and unable to travel seems like a good opportunity to take stock of my thoughts on the Fuji X system and write a few words about it as well as share some of the photographs I have made with the camera to date.
+It’s now been six months since I switched mirrorless camera systems from Sony Alpha NEX to Fuji X, and being grounded and unable to travel seems like a good opportunity to take stock of my thoughts on the Fuji X system and write a few words about it.

 Having lived with the camera for six months, I can tell you that there is a lot to like about the Fuji X-E2 - and the Fuji X lenses.
 Here's why: